getsentry/test-factory-utils/fakerelay/README.md

+---
+layout: default
+title: fakerelay
+permalink: /fakerelay/
+---

 # Fake Relay

-NOTE: this is almost 100% copied from https://github.com/getsentry/sentry-sdk-benchmark/tree/main/tool/fakerelay
+NOTE: this is almost 100% copied from [https://github.com/getsentry/sentry-sdk-benchmark/tree/main/tool/fakerelay](https://github.com/getsentry/sentry-sdk-benchmark/tree/main/tool/fakerelay)

 NOTE: this is a temporary solution and we shouldn't rely on it too heavily.